zjeffreys/calcc/README.md

 This is simple enough--use a `Stack<int>` to be the calculation stack and a `Dictionary<char,int>` to store the registers.

-(If you paste that code into [sharplab.io](https://sharplab.io) to see the CIL, **do not be intimidated by the output!** Most of the output is "boilerplate".)
+If you paste that code into [sharplab.io](https://sharplab.io), you will see what the CIL would look like.  **Do not be intimidated by the output!**  Most of the output is "boilerplate".

-Here is what the equivalent CIL would be, with comments to explain what's going on:
+Here is what the equivalent CIL would be (slightly simplified from what sharplab.io shows), with comments to explain what's going on:

 ```
 // Preamble